langfuse/langfuse-docs/pages/docs/sdk/python.md

 ## Initialize Client

-Initialize the client with your credentials.
-You can set them as environt variables or constructor arguments.
+To start, initialize the client by providing your credentials.
+You can set the credentials either as environment variables or constructor arguments.

-If you self-host Langfuse or use the 🇺🇸 US data region, make sure to set the `LANGFUSE_HOST`.
+If you are self-hosting Langfuse or using the US data region, don't forget to configure `LANGFUSE_HOST`.

-In case of initializing issues, verify your credentials using `langfuse.auth_check()`.
+To verify your credentials and host, use the `langfuse.auth_check()` function.

 ```python